By Troy Wilde

 Phoenix, AZ – Keemesha Shay was born and raised on the Navajo Nation, and is pursuing a long-term goal of serving in her tribe’s government.

-Keemesha, age 21, graduated from Ganado High School on the Navajo Nation and is currently pursuing a Bachelor’s Degree in Public Service and Public Policy at Arizona State University.
+Keemesha graduated from Ganado High School on the Navajo Nation and recently received her Bachelor’s Degree in Public Service and Public Policy from Arizona State University.

 Keemesha says she started college wanting to be a veterinarian, but soon realized her passion was in another area, “I didn’t grow up knowing all of things that are happening with federal Indian policy until I wrote an English paper on American Indian issues, and I changed my major to what I have now.
 After I started taking American Indian Studies courses I started learning more about federal Indian policy, and it just made me realize how much I didn’t know about all of these different policies.
 On the reservation we’re isolated in sort of a bubble, we don’t hear anything from outside communities, and they don’t hear anything from us.”